TrevorDeTutor/TrevorNathan/README.md

 ### Hello World 👋
-I am a Cloud geek | Educator and a Problem solver.
+I am a Cloud geek, Educator and a Problem solver.

 - 👨‍💻 I work alot with Google Cloud Platform, JavaScript and Tech Community
 - 💬 Ask me about Google Cloud